rwols/CMakeBuilder/README.md

 ## Keybindings

 There are no default keybindings.
-You can create them yourself. the relevant commands are
+You can create them yourself.
+The relevant commands are

 * `cmake_configure`,